Esri/hub.js/docs/src/guides/classes/projects.md

     },
   ],
 };

-project = await myHub.projects.update(project);

-// Destroy a project
-await myHub.projects.destroy("3efbc7...");
+// apply changes back into the class instance project.update(projectObjectLiteral);
+// save the changes back to the item await project.save();
 ```

 ### In a Component

-When working with Hub Projects in Components, import the lower-level functions instead of using the `HubProjectManager`.
+When working with Hub Projects in Components, import the lower-level functions instead of using the `HubProject`.
 This enables the Component build process to tree-shake out more code, resulting in a smaller build size.

 Let's suppose you have a component that will fetch and display a project using either
 the project's ID or slug.
 The component would have an attribute `identifier` that can take the slug or item id.